Posted on

 Content overflowing on mobile

-• Keep paragraphs and sections short and concise.
+• Keep paragraphs and sections short.
 Long blocks of text are hard to read on small screens.

 • Use bullet points and numbered lists when possible.
-They take up less space than paragraphs.
+They take up less space than paragraphs and are easy to read in a hurry.

 • Hide secondary content on small screens.
 You can use media queries to show/hide content based on screen width.